 - functions in a public venue where

 You do not need a special licence when:

-- you are holding a genuine private social gathering in a public facility such as a hall and you are supplying liquor to your guests, as long as the public is not able to access the event
+- you are holding a genuine private social gathering in a public facility such as a hall and you are supplying alcohol to your guests, as long as the public is not able to access the event

 Special licences are required to be considered by the medical officer of health, the police and licensing inspectors.

 The application must be filed at least 20 working days before the event, however people should file the application even earlier to help ensure it is processed in time.